How to Get a Permit

 Notice of Intent (NOI)

-- For work on single family homes or on lots that are less than 50 Acres, fill in 100' for the radius.
+- For work on single family homes or on lots that are less than 50 acres, fill in 100 feet for the radius.

-- For work within Land Under Waterbodies and Waterways, and on lots that are more than 50 Acres, provide a map with your request to the Assessor's Office showing project area.
-Radius will be 100' from the project site as shown on the attached maps.
+- For work within Land Under Waterbodies and Waterways, and on lots that are more than 50 acres, provide a map with your request to the Assessor's Office showing project area.
+Radius will be 100 feet from the project site as shown on the attached maps.

-- For linear shaped projects that are longer than 1,000' in length, all abutters within the project site must be notified and provide a map with the Request to the Assessor's Office and write linear on the request where space allows.
+- For linear shaped projects that are longer than 1,000 feet in length, all abutters within the project site must be notified and provide a map with the Request to the Assessor's Office and write linear on the request where space allows.

 All applicants must notify all abutters, which will be shown on the Certified List of Abutters, obtained from the Assessor's Office.
 Abutters must be notified either in person or by certified mail or certificate of mailing within seven business days.

-At the night of the meeting, you will need to bring proof of notification (mail receipts and/or signatures) and the Affidavit of Service.
+At the night of the meeting, you will need to bring proof of notification (mail receipts and/or signatures) and the Affidavit of Service (PDF).